aqgktaw2/alajialakmal.gith/_posts/snippets/useScrollReveal.md

 export default useScrollReveal;
 ```

-<h2 id="Using our useScrollReveal hook">Using our useScrollReveal hook</h2>
-With this, we have setup our "useScrollReveal" hook, and we can call the hook at the entry point of our app.
+<h2 id="Using our useScrollReveal hook">Using our useScrollReveal hook</h2> With this, we have set up our "useScrollReveal" hook, and we can call the hook at the entry point of our app.
 Again, for our Next.js project, that's the "_app.js"

 ```JavaScript
 export default function MyApp({ Component, pageProps }) {